All Episodes

 Not something an aircraft would have the ability to do.

-Again, if if they don't know, if they don't know where they originate from, they don't know who's operating, and they don't know their capabilities, that's that would scare me more.
+Again, If they don't know where they originate from, they don't know who's operating and they don't know their capabilities, that would scare me more.

-And it's bad enough that they're lying to us, but they have a history of line to us.
+And it's bad enough that they're lying to us, but they have a history aligned to us.

 I've gone through the list a hundred times.

-Yes, and hope hopefully it's not as you stated, them looking for something being us, uh and God forbid that be something like uh some sort of uh horrific weapons cash or something like that.
+And God forbid that be something like some sort of horrific weapons cache or something like that.

-Well, that's that's you great minds think alike, because I'm thinking either that or materials that might be that might be that people might be able to turn into weapons of mass destruction.
+Great minds think alike because I'm thinking either that or materials that might be that might be that people might be able to turn into weapons of mass destruction.

 If you really want me to go there, I just refuse to lie to you.